 Did you know that Disneyland Paris is the most-visited theme park in Europe, and the 13th-most visited theme park in the world?
-Those who have not been there may not know that there are some interesting facts about Disneyland Paris that will make you want to start planning your Disneyland Paris trip right away!
+Those who have not been there may not know that there are some interesting Disneyland Paris facts that will make you want to start planning your Disneyland Paris trip right away!

-10 Facts about Disneyland Paris
+10 Disneyland Paris Facts

 1. Sleeping Beauty Castle in Disneyland Paris was inspired by Mont Saint-Michel & just like all Disney castles, it faces north-to-south to prevent backlighting for guests who wish to photograph it from Main Street.